 The band's riffage and vocal cadence sidestepped the usual meat-headed bounce riffs for a more visceral approach.
 Why else would 2012's Wait For the Siren feature Bruce Fitzhugh—frontman of the legendary thrash/groove merchants Living Sacrifice?
 Instead of bad rapping or melodramatic scream/crying, Andrew Schwab brings convincing tension and emotion to his vocals.
 He hits as hard as the riffs, which have no business being that moshy.
 It's easy to compare Project 86 to a catchier version of bands like Biohazard or Downset just in terms of sheer unbridled menace.
 The band's gnarled intensity profoundly distinguishes subsequent singles like 2003's "Spy Hunter" and 2007's "Evil (A Chorus of Resistance)" from the glut of safe, uninspired mid-2000s Christian hard-rock—not to mention their latest LP Sheep Among Wolves, which dropped in 2017.

 Once Moody replaced Zak Ward as lead vocalist, Motograter transitioned from industrial experimentation to a more streamlined cross between Slipknot and Disturbed.
 Sound dated?
 Fair, but the band's 2003 self-titled debut features cornels of inventiveness to counterbalance chest-beating angst made for bad slasher movies.
-Unfortunately, Motograter's come-up occurred when nu metal's visual extremities had reached their twilight of mainstream popularity.
+Unfortunately, Motograter's come-up occurred when nü-metal's visual extremities had reached their twilight of mainstream popularity.
 So for all their tribal paint, extra percussionists and invented instrument, the band came and went relatively unnoticed.
-Motograter has returned twice since its initial run, both with entirely new lineups and each time getting closer to a slightly heavier Breaking Benjamin sound.
-Less ruthlessness notwithstanding, Motograter should keep the hiatuses at bay until Butler’s invention makes it onto the shelves of a Guitar Center.
+Motograter has returned three times since their original breakup, the most recent being in 2023.